Analyzing data flow in Java¶

 Using global taint tracking¶

 Global taint tracking is to global data flow as local taint tracking is to local data flow.
 That is, global taint tracking extends global data flow with additional non-value-preserving steps.
-You use the global taint tracking library by extending the class TaintTracking::Configuration
+You use the global taint tracking library by applying the module TaintTracking::Global<ConfigSig>

 :